An Analysis of Senator John McCain's Health Care Reform Plan

 But McCain’s market proposals would create a more vibrant individual health insurance market and reenergize what has become a smaller portion of the business.

-In this context, we also sometimes hear proposals to give insurance companies greater freedom to set policy and rating provisions (Romney has suggested this).
-That begs the question, would McCain allow insurers to have greater flexibility in rating the healthy versus the sick and allow them to continue to be aggressive in applying pre-existing condition provisions?
+In this context, we also sometimes hear proposals to give insurance companies greater freedom to set policy and rating provisions .
+That begs the question, would McCain allow insurers to have greater flexibility in rating the healthy versus the sick and allow insurers to continue to be aggressive in applying pre-existing condition provisions?

 It will be most important for McCain to make the individual health insurance system more workable than it is now.
 The McCain campaign has made reference to providing assistance on a “cost adjusted basis” to older and sicker people but they have not detailed this idea.